KaiserHMon/fastapi_financial_manager/README.md

 *   `GET /user/balance/incomes`
 *   `GET /user/balance/expenses`

 The cache expires after 1 hour (3600 seconds).
+For memory management, the Redis server can be configured to use an LRU (Least Recently Used) eviction policy.

 ---